My Music (radio programme)

-My Music was a radio panel show which premiered on the BBC Home Service on 3 January 1967.
+My Music was a British radio panel show which premiered on the BBC Home Service on 3 January 1967.
 It was a companion programme to My Word!, and like that show featured comic writers Denis Norden and Frank Muir.
 The show was last recorded in November 1993 and broadcast in January 1994, then rebroadcast until 2011.
 It was also broadcast via the BBC World Service.
 There was also a television version on BBC2 which ran for seven series between 1977 and 1983.

 Description

 My Music followed My Word!s pattern of two teams of two competing in a series of challenges, based this time on music rather than words.
 Again, the quiz element was subordinate to the entertainment.
 In later years, each episode featured a final round in which each contestant was required to sing a song, regardless of his vocal ability.
 Initially, this was a genuine test of whether the contestants knew the songs, but later the songs were always ones that they were certain to know.
 Indeed, towards the end Denis Norden decided what song he would sing, supplying some rather bizarre ones.
 Many of these were written by the English music hall songwriters R. P. Weston and Bert Lee.